seeq12/training-seeq-data-lab/readme.md

 1. Create a new Data Lab Project
 ![](images/new_sdl_project.gif)

-2. Enable advanced mode and clone this repo into the project
+2. Enable advanced mode and clone this repo into the project (paste `https://github.com/seeq12/training-seeq-data-lab` into the _Clone a Repository_ window)
 ![](images/clone_repo.gif)

 ## Notes